Scan EC2 Instances Using AWS Systems Manager

 Create an IAM role and instance profile for SSM

-Before you can manage EC2 instances using SSM you need to perform these steps either in the AWS Console or the AWS CLI:
+Before you can manage EC2 instances using SSM, complete these steps in the AWS console or the AWS CLI:

-- Attach the IAM role to the instance profile (if you're using the AWS CLI).
+- Attach the IAM role to the instance profile (only needed if you're using the AWS CLI).

 Requirements